SkyCryptWebsite/SkyCrypt/README.md

 Clone the project and and run `pnpm i` to install the dependencies.

 Now open `credentials.json` and enter a valid Hypixel API Key.
-You can obtain one by joining `mc.hypixel.net` and writing `/api` in chat.
+You can obtain one by going to `developer.hypixel.net/dashboard` and clicking `Create API Key`.

 `mongod` needs to be running as a service in the background and the `redis-server` needs to be started.